helgeho/ArchiveSpark/docs/Operations.md

 ## Dataset Operations

-These operations become available on `RDD` with enrichable ArchiveSpark records by the following import `import org.archive.archivespark._`
+These operations become available on `RDD` with enrichable ArchiveSpark records by the following import `import org.archive.webservices.archivespark._`

 Operation| Description
 :--------|:---